-The highlight of the Office 365 suite and the main reason most organizations will look to sign up is the hosted email service through Exchange Online.
-This is essentially a cloud based version of a Microsoft Exchange server, providing access to email, calendars, contacts, and tasks with up to 50GB of storage for each mailbox.
+The highlight of the Office 365 suite for many business owners is this hosted email service through Exchange Online.
+Historically, it has been the main reason most organizations will look to sign up to Office 365.
+It’s essentially a cloud-based version of a Microsoft Exchange server, providing access to email, calendars, contacts, and tasks with up to 50GB of storage for each mailbox.

-With Exchange Online you get the features of a powerful email service built on the industry leading Microsoft Exchange platform but without all of the hassle of setting it up, keeping it updated and secure, and providing ongoing support and maintenance.
-Since it is hosted in the cloud, Microsoft take care of all of this for you.
-This can mean a huge saving in time and money for you and your organization both in the initial setup and ongoing maintenance.
+With Exchange Online, you get the features of a powerful email service built on the industry-leading Microsoft Exchange platform without all of the hassle of setting it up, keeping it updated and secure, and providing ongoing support and maintenance.
+Since it’s hosted in the Cloud, Microsoft takes care of all of this for you.
+This can mean huge savings in time and money for you and your business.
+This is true for both the initial setup and ongoing maintenance.

-Exchange Online provides a range of security services designed to keep your organization’s data and emails safe and secure.
-All Exchange Online subscriptions provide out of the box spam and cyber security protection for all incoming and outgoing emails.
-Microsoft ensure that your data is safe and secure while located in their data centers through encryption and providing encryption while emails are in transit between you and Microsoft.
+Exchange Online provides a range of security services designed to keep your organisation’s data and emails safe and secure.
+All Exchange Online subscriptions provide out-of-the-box spam and cyber security protection for all incoming and outgoing emails.
+Microsoft ensures that your data is safe and secure while located in their data centres through encryption.
+While in transit between you and Microsoft, emails are encrypted.

-Exchange Online makes accessing your email, calendar and contacts easy by providing access from virtually any device.
-If you are already using Microsoft Outlook through Windows or Apple computers then connecting to Exchange Online is quick and easy, otherwise access is available via almost all smartphones supporting ActiveSync (iPhone, Android, Windows and Blackberry) as well as through most Web enabled devices using a supported web browser to connect to Outlook Web Access.
+Exchange Online makes accessing your email, calendar, and contacts easy by providing access from virtually any device.
+If you’re already using Microsoft Outlook through Windows or Apple computers, connecting to Exchange Online is quick and easy.
+If it’s new to you, access is available via almost all smartphones supporting ActiveSync (iPhone, Android, Windows, and Blackberry) as well as through most web-enabled devices using a supported web browser to connect to Outlook Web Access.